Lyrenhex/eos/documentation/user.md

 ## Administrator flag `Admin`

 This is a boolean value, and is provided to allow clients to customise their UI as appropriate.
 This property will be `true` if the user is marked as an administrator account, or `false` otherwise.
 If the value is `false`, the account will not be able to perform administrator actions, so any UI elements making use of this should be hidden.
 The server will reject unauthorised methods silently.

+## Ban flag `Banned`

+This is a boolean value, provided to provide early notice that the user's account is banned from using the Eos Chat functionality.
+Clients may customise UI based on this.
+If ignored, the server will reject any `chat:start` requests by the user.